Generative AI

-My policy on ChatGPT (or other other Large Language Learning Models (LLM)) is a simple one:
+My policy on Generative AI (such as ChatGPT, Claude, or other other Large Language Models (LLM)) is a simple one:

 ✅ You are allowed to ask it questions.